LukePappa/Ourism/text.md

-The fulfillment that may be found in purely in existing is called Ennea.
+The fulfillment from purely existing is called Ennea.
 One who cultivates Ennea is an Ourite.